daisy/pipeline/src/_wiki/Get-Help/User-Guide/Pipeline-as-Service.md

 `JAVA_DEBUG_OPTS`
 : Additional Java options to be passed on when `PIPELINE2_DEBUG` is set.

-`PIPELINE2_WS_LOCALFS`
-: Whether to allow local filesystem interaction when the client is running on the same machine as the server ("true" or "false", default is "true").

-`PIPELINE2_WS_AUTHENTICATION`
-: Whether the web service requires authentication ("true" or "false", default is "false").

 `PIPELINE2_DEBUG`
 : When "true", passes debug options to Java ("true" or "false", default is "false").